Author

 Write a prompt → schedule → done.

-Supports AI readiness: Scheduled prompts help teams develop automation habits, preparing them for more advanced Copilot features and autonomous agents later.
+Supports AI readiness: Scheduled prompts help teams build habits for AI automation and are an early step toward more advanced Copilot features and agents.

 6) Licensing Requirements & Limitations